COURSE SUMMARY

 • To have a clear sense of the skills and knowledge required to maintain and develop a career as an actor

-• Produce a number of media projects utilising skills in cinematography, editing, screenwriting and sound
+• Produce several media projects utilising skills in cinematography, editing, screenwriting and sound

 • Self-management and effective time management